oarcscience/ith.oarc.science/atl/dtp/index.md

 Dweller's Return*.
 This rehashed the plot of the original, and had some radically different maps, which I've included on the [maps page](dtp04.md).

-Introduction © 2002, John B. Hare
+Introduction © 2002, Jean Lelievre

 ------------------------------------------------------------------------